BUSTER-21/examples/api_documentation/docs/source/examples/fetch_output.rst

 Get Live Output Data
 ===========================

 The output data is in the form of predictions, episodes, confidence score and explanation score.
-Each type of output data has its own identity and endpoint. :doc:`Raw points API <examples/raw_points>` can be used to retrieve the output data.
+Each type of output data has its own identity and endpoint. :doc:`Raw points API </examples/raw_points>` can be used to retrieve the output data.
 Each output data type is referenced as Connected Source with an unique identity for each entity.
-This Connected Source ID can be found in **LiveContext** object.
+This Connected Source ID can be found in **Live Context** object.

 .. http:get:: /api/1.2/accounts/(string:account_id)/livecontexts